-An upcoming film based on the afro-futurist novel, Brown Girl in the Ring by Nalo Hopkinson is on the horizon.
+An upcoming film inspired by the afro-futurist novel, Brown Girl in the Ring by Nalo Hopkinson is on the horizon.

 We told you about the film when it was being crowdfunded in 2015.
 It went on to become 116 percent funded.